eilvelia/tdl/README.md

 })
 ```

-`createClient` accepts options of the following interface:
+`createClient` accepts options of the following interface (expressed in TypeScript):

 ```typescript
 type ClientOptions = {